hindu-comm/weblogs/manasataramgini/2016/02/2016-02-24_the-ghosts-of-tulagiri.md

 should be able deal with this.
 There is some chance I might fail.
 If I do, I will need you to come over and deploy what you seem to have forgotten.”
-Jhilleeka: “Wow\!
+Jhilleeka: “Wow!
 How could I forget that.
 How come Varoli did not sense anything in distance?
-We are natural siddha-s\!
+We are natural siddha-s!
 Let me deploy it right away and remind Varoli of the same.”
 Somakhya: “No, No, Jhilli.
 Wait for now.
 If needed we will come to that.
 Think about it, why do you think Varoli would be immune even if far away